Toll House Inn: History

 Contrary to its name and the sign, which still stands despite the building having burned down in 1984, the site was never a toll house, and it was built in 1817, not 1709.
 The use of "toll house" and "1709" was a marketing strategy.

 Ruth Wakefield cooked all the food served and soon gained local fame for her desserts.
 According to early accounts, Wakefield created the first chocolate chip cookie using a bar of semi-sweet chocolate made by Nestlé while adapting her butter drop dough cookie recipe.
 In 1938, Wakefield and her assistant, Sue Brides, used chocolate after wanting to "do something a little more interesting with" their already popular butterscotch nut cookie.

 The new dessert soon became very popular.
 Wakefield contacted Nestlé and they struck a deal: the company would print her recipe on the cover of all their semi-sweet chocolate bars, and she would get a lifetime supply of chocolate.
 Nestlé began marketing chocolate chips to be used especially for cookies.
 Wakefield wrote a cookbook, Toll House Tried and True Recipes, that went through 39 printings.

 Wakefield died in 1977, and the Toll House Inn burned down from a fire that started in the kitchen on New Year's Eve 1984.
 The inn was not rebuilt.
-The site, at 362 Bedford Street, is marked with a historical marker.
+The site, at 362 Bedford Street, is marked with a historical marker and mounted restored sign.
 Although there are many manufacturers of chocolate chips today, Nestlé still publishes Wakefield's recipe on the back of each package of Toll House Morsels.